 Implementation and reporting

-Solstad Offshore ASA´s objective as set out in the Articles of Association, is to conduct integrated shipping operations with advanced vessels in its market segments, utilizing owned or chartered vessels.
-The operations are primarily the provision of maritime services to the oil and gas and renewable energy.
+Solstad Offshore ASA´s objective as described in the Articles of Association, is to conduct integrated shipping operations with advanced vessels in its market segments, utilizing owned or chartered vessels.
+The operations are primarily the provision of maritime services to the oil and gas and renewable energy industries.
 The Company´s Articles are available online at www.solstad.com.
-More details about the Company´s objective and strategy are set out in the Annual Report.
+More details about the Company´s objective and strategy are set out in the Annual Report on page 3 – 5.

 Solstad Offshore ASA maintains its guidelines for ethical conduct and social responsibility aimed at securing values and corporate culture in the organization, in order to provide a basis for value creation, safe and green operations, workplace satisfaction, positive reputation and innovation.